 La Trobe is acutely aware of the fact that employers want and need employees with workplace experience.
-Through its membership of Innovative Research Universities (IRU), the University offers various programs in each of its faculties to provide students with this experience.
+Through its membership of Innovative Research Universities (IRU), the University offers various programs in each of its colleges to provide students with this experience.

 Examples of Work Integrated Learning at La Trobe include industry-based learning, internships and industry-based projects in areas as diverse as psychology, pharmacy, law, hospitality, information technology and agriculture.
-In 2012, La Trobe also began offering a new qualification specifically designed to create career ready arts graduates: the Work Ready Bachelor of Arts.

 In this video, one of our Bachelor of Education students discusses how the Work Integrated Learning program supports his studies:

 Student Profile: Simon Kearney

 For information on Work Integrated Learning programs within the College of Science, Health & Environment contact: